Franco-Sparrow/franco-repos/bareoslab.md

 > - For galeradb2: `288/00000000000000000000_00000000002642910854_0000000281`
 > - For galeradb3: `287/00000000000000000000_00000000002643923766_0000000282`
 >

+## 1.3.
+Testing the restore of MariaDB full backups

 If you have finised with the other galera nodes, stop mariadb.service and delete all files from mariadb data dir: